Learn about many of the available medications in our database.

 Each blue and violet capsule, imprinted "ODAN 500" in black ink, contains spiramycin 1,500,000 IU.
 Nonmedicinal ingredients: colloidal silicon dioxide, D&C Red No. 28, D&C Red No. 33, FD&C Blue No. 1, FD&C Red No. 40, gelatin, lactose, magnesium stearate, microcrystalline cellulose, povidone, sodium croscarmellose, talc, and titanium dioxide.
 Tartrazine-free.

-The usual adult dose of spiramycin is 4 to 6 capsules at 500 mg (for a daily total dosage of 2,000 mg to 3,000 mg) every 24 hours in 2 divided doses.
-For severe infections, the dose may be increased to 8 to 10 capsules at 500 mg (for a daily total dosage of 4,000 mg to 5,000 mg) in 2 divided doses.
+The usual adult dose of spiramycin is 4 to 6 capsules of 500 mg (for a daily total dosage of 2,000 mg to 3,000 mg) every 24 hours in 2 divided doses.
+For severe infections, the dose may be increased to 8 to 10 capsules of 500 mg (for a daily total dosage of 4,000 mg to 5,000 mg) in 2 divided doses.

-For the treatment of gonorrhea, the dose is usually 8 or 9 capsules at 500 mg.
+For the treatment of gonorrhea, the dose is usually 8 or 9 capsules of 500 mg.

 Children’s doses are based on their body weight and are given 2 to 3 times a day.